ArpitSaini07/weather-app-v2/README.md

 # weather-app-v2
-using only HTML, CSS, JS
+Using only HTML, CSS, JS